 - Fourth Preference: Brothers and sisters of adult U.S. citizens.

 The family-based preferences are subject to restrictive numerical limits.
-This means that a person can be classified as an eligible immigrant within one of the above family-based preferences and will still have to wait for many years to become a legal permanent resident.
-The mere filing or the approval of a Petition within one of the above family-based preferences does not permit a person to live and work legally in the U.S.
+This means that a person who falls within one of the family-based preferences may still have to wait for many years to become a legal permanent resident.
+The mere filing or the approval of a Petition within one of the family-based preferences does not permit a person to live and work legally in the U.S.